mekkablue/ShowMarkPreview/README.md

 The marks will be stacked onto all letters in the Edit tab, provided they have respective anchors.

+You can also do the opposite: have _base letters_ shown while editing _marks._ To activate this, paste the following line in _Window > Macro Window,_ and press _Run:_

+    Glyphs.defaults["com.mekkablue.ShowMarkPreview.previewBaseInMarks"] = True

+To reset to the old behavior, either replace `True` with `False`, or delete the setting like this:

+    del Glyphs.defaults["com.mekkablue.ShowMarkPreview.previewBaseInMarks"]

 ### Custom mkmk extension

 If you are using special anchors to separate `mkmk` from `mark` positioning, you can define an anchor name extension by running the following command in *Window > Macro Panel:*